fbpx

 Inspiring key stakeholders

-To Inspire key stakeholders to act for wild tiger and Amur leopard conservation by education and outreach efforts.
-This includes maximising the opportunities of the next Chinese Year of the Tiger in 2022.
+To Inspire key stakeholders to act for wild tiger and Amur leopard conservation through education and outreach efforts to encourage collaboration and participation in conservation.

 Our Strategy